 The See and Learn Language and Reading programme (sometimes known as the Downs Reading scheme) was initially created to meet the specific learning needs of children with Down syndrome but it can also be helpful for other children such as those with ASD.
 See and Learn Language and Reading is designed to teach children early vocabulary, sight words, simple phrases and sentences, and grammar rules.
 Learning to read offers the children concrete and visual representations of language concepts to also support the development of their spoken language skills.

+When beginning the programme pupils are required to match pictures to pictures and find the picture labelled by the adult which develops understanding of spoken words.
+Pupils then move onto to matching written words to pictures, finding the written word and reading it.
 The matching and finding element of this programme means it can be used for pupils that are pre-verbal.
 It is also highly effective to help pupils who have reading comprehension difficulties.
 During the sentences stage of the programme pupils can read a sentence and match it to the appropriate picture to show they have understood what they have read without having to answer lots of complex questions about their sentence.